Mind the gaps: The fraught road to quantum advantage: Introduction

 Quantum utility will unfold gradually, fueled by advances in both technology and theory.
 Today's most capable NISQ machines can execute computations with fewer than $10^4$ two-qubit quantum operations.
 By some estimates, a broadly useful FASQ machine will need to be able to execute about $10^{12}$ such operations (a \textit{teraquop}) or more~\cite{lee2021even,gidney2021factor2}.
-As gate error rates improve and physical qubit counts increase, fault-tolerant quantum computing will pass through the \textit{megaquop} regime ($\sim 10^6$ operations) and the \textit{gigaquop} regime ($\sim 10^9$ operations)~\cite{BaconQIP2022,Megaquop}.
+As gate error rates improve and physical qubit counts increase, fault-tolerant quantum computing will pass through the \textit{megaquop} regime ($\sim 10^6$ operations) and the \textit{gigaquop} regime ($\sim 10^9$ operations)~\cite{Megaquop}.
 At each waypoint along the road from NISQ to FASQ, the quantum community will be challenged to explore the expanding application space enabled by the hardware progress.

-Several insightful recent articles \cite{zimboras2025myths,king2025quantum,aaronson2025future,lanes2025framework,huang2025vast,kapit2025roadblocks} provide valuable perspective on the quest for useful applications of quantum technology, and Ref.\ \cite{dalzell2023quantum} provides a useful overview of currently known quantum algorithms.
+Several insightful recent articles \cite{zimboras2025myths,huang2025vast} provide valuable perspective on the quest for useful applications of quantum technology, and Ref.\ \cite{dalzell2023quantum} provides a useful overview of currently known quantum algorithms.
 Our article covers some of the same ground, with a particular emphasis on the four gaps along the road from NISQ that are highlighted above.
-To guide the eye, we assign to each challenge a pictorial (and clearly highly subjective) ``gap score,'' where a larger gap indicates a more demanding task.

 We are optimistic about the quantum future, and our emphasis on the gaps faced by the quantum community is not intended to be discouraging.
 But only by adopting a clear-eyed assessment of the gaps that must be surmounted can we navigate the path to practical quantum utility that benefits the world.